caithmac/upsc-digitalgarden/src/site/notes/UPSC/Feminism.md

 - Feminism began as social movement in late 18th century primary discussing
-	- Women are soicaly-politicaly-economicaly disadvantageous position
+	- Women are socially-politically-economically disadvantageous position
 	- There is discrimination each and every part of life.
 	- Social and economic forces are led by men and has adverse impact over women.
 - The word feminism refers an intense awareness of identity as women.